CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

+CivicActions will assess the security controls in their system and its environment of operation to determine the extent to which the controls are implemented correctly, operating as intended, and producing the desired outcome with respect to meeting established security requirements,

 All controls assigned and documented in this System Security Plan (SSP) will be tested at least annually or when there is a major change to the system.

-#### LINCS specific control or LINCS Responsibility

-All controls as assigned by LINCS and documented in this System Security Plan (SSP) will be tested at least annually or when there is a major change to the LINCS system, or as directed by LINCS.

 ### Part c)

+#### CivicActions Responsibility

+CivicActions will produce a security assessment report that documents the results of the assessment.
+The Security Assessment Report must contain the results of the assessment, and may also contain recommendations and suggestions for plans of actions and milestones (POA&Ms).

 #### LINCS specific control or LINCS Responsibility

-An independent Third Party Auditor of the LINCS System will create a Security Assessment Report (SAR) that will be provided to the internal authorizing official and the LINCS authorizing official.
+The LINCS Authorizing Official or Designated Representative will create a Security Assessment Report (SAR).
+A full assessment shall be conducted by an independent third party assessor at least every three years.

 ### Part d)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-CivicActions provides the results from the security control assessment package to the appropriate LINCS authorized official as required.
-The following security control assessment package includes the following:
+CivicActions will provide the results of the security control assessment to the System Owner, Project Manager, CivicActions Security, and the Authorization Official (AO)).
+The security control assessment package includes the following:

 * Security Control Matrix